 Appropriate Vaccine Usage

-This is the percentage of patients that received the pneumonia and flu vaccines.
-High vaccination rates should be standard at this point.
+This is the percent of patients that were given the flu and pneumonia vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This datapoint measures the percentage of long-term stay residents that needed additional assistance with activities of daily living over time.
-ADL's include activities such as taking medications and bathing.
-Many believe this is a reasonable measure of a resident's well-being.
+This metric measures the percentage of long-term patients that required additional assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and bathing.

 Ability to Keep Residents Mobile

-This tells you the percentage of residents that were able to retain mobility over time.
-Optimizing mobility is often a great sign for residents' well-being.
+This is the percentage of patients that were able to retain mobility over time.
+Retaining mobility is usually a great sign for residents' well-being.

 Short-term Care: Rehospitalizations

 In Brooklyn Queens Nursing Home, 14.12 Percentage of Residents Rehospitalized

 This metric tracks the number of rehospitalizations per thousand days of short-term care.